jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 In this way, saying that Isabelle/Pure is a meta-*language* may be a little misleading, as in classic metamathematics, propositions of an object language are often encoded as strings or numbers in the metalanguage, but Isabelle/HOL terms are *not* encoded into a single `HOLTerm` type in Isabelle/Pure.

+# Non-HOL logics encoded in Isabelle

+A list of logics available in Isabelle can be found in its documentation.
+Mizar can also be implemented within [Isabelle](https://link.springer.com/article/10.1007/s10817-018-9479-z), although the TG set theory behind Mizar is the strongest among underlying calculi of all mainstream proof assistants.

 # Type definitions in HOL